kmader/Quantitative-Big-Imaging-2019/Pages/exercises.md

 ### Alternatives to using python
 The is also the possiblity to use an open-source tool called KNIME (www.knime.org), with example workflows here (https://www.knime.org/example-workflows).
 The basic exercises will require adding blocks in a workflow and adjusting parameters, while more advanced students will be able to write their own snippets, blocks or plugins to accomplish more complex tasks easily.
-The exercises from two years ago (available [here](http://kmader.github.io/Quantitative-Big-Imaging-2015/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)
+The exercises from four years ago (available [here](http://kmader.github.io/Quantitative-Big-Imaging-2015/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)

 ### Install Python